jessfraz/cni-benchmarks/README.md

 ### Setup

-Before testing the cilium, calico, and weave plugins you will want to run the following command which will start etcd, calico, cilium, and weave containers:
+Before testing the cilium, calico, flannel, and weave plugins you will want to run the following command which will start etcd, calico, cilium, and weave containers:

 ```
 $ make run-containers
 ```

+**NOTE:** both cilium and flannel use vxlan devices so you cannot run both at the same time.
+You will need to test those separately.

 ### Running the benchmarks